Starting a WordPress freelancing career is not the easiest of endeavors, but once you find its rhythm it will pay many perks in exchange.

 Professionals that pursue a freelancing career in WordPress are usually occupied in designing, development, or content management fields.

 On the other hand, almost every business, including individuals, needs or wants a website for presenting their business.
-And, most of the time, WordPress is the right choice for usefulness, affordability, application areas, and easy extension of features with plugins.
+And, most of the time, WordPress is the right choice for usefulness, affordability, application areas, and easy extension of features with must-have plugins.

 As the demand for WordPress freelancers is increasing, you get more chances to set up your WordPress freelancing career.